csabapalfi/build-nanogpt/README.md

 MIT

-## Setup on runpod
+## Setup and train on Runpod

-* Create a runpod account
+### Setup Runpod network storage

+* This is to persist your data and weights even when you're not paying for a running GPU pos
-* Create network storage
+* Create network storage, you'll need around 100GB

 ### Run locally